wp-plugins/rootspersona/readme.txt

 Usage:

-For detailed documentation, got to <a href="http://ed4becky.net/plugins/rootsPersona">http://ed4becky.net/plugins/rootsPersona</a>
+For detailed documentation, got to [htttp://ed4becky.net/plugins/rootsPersona"](http://ed4becky.net/plugins/rootsPersona documentation)

 To import your first Gedcom and create your first page(s):